galaxyproject/jxtx/content/news/2021-08-jxtx-awardees.md

 # JXTX Foundation Awards Scholarships for Genome Informatics 2021

 <Image alt="JXTX Foundation Awardees" image={props.images[0]} />
-<figcaption>JXTX Foundation Awards Scholarships for 2021 Genome Informatics</figcaption>
+<Figcaption>JXTX Foundation Awards Scholarships for 2021 Genome Informatics</Figcaption>

 [JXTX: The James P. Taylor Foundation for Open Science][1] is pleased to announce the recipients of the 2021 JXTX Scholarships.
 The JXTX Foundation provides support for students to attend conferences in computational biology and data science, where they can present their work and form connections with other researchers in the field.